fapapa/fapapa.github.io/resume.md

 ## Experience

-### Full Stack Developer, Orlando’s Catering; Coquitlam, BC — 2004–present
+### Freelance Developer, Self-Employed; Coquitlam, BC — 2004–present

-- Write and maintain a Ruby on Rails application for creating and managing menus and quotes
+- Write and maintain Ruby on Rails applications for companies and individuals
 - Champion use of user stories with non-technical stakeholders
-- Spearhead initiative to go from in-house physical deployment to AWS cloud deployment, reducing down-time and eliminating need to hire additional technical staff
+- Spearhead initiative to go from in-house physical deployment to AWS, Digital Ocean, and other cloud providers, reducing down-time and eliminating need to hire additional technical staff
 - Slash deployment issues and time by integrating Docker containerization to equalize test/development/production environments
 - Invigorate stakeholders by turning the user stories developed with them into